LuciaBaldassini/MAS/README.md

 # The prisoner and hat riddle

-This programme solves the prisoner and hat riddle with n agents chosen by the user.
+This programme solves two different prisoner and hat riddles with n agents chosen by the user.
+The first riddle can be solved with two different strategies.

 ## How to use it

-To use the programme, clone the repository and run the file prisoners_and_hats.py with the command:
+To use the programme, clone the repository and run the file run.py with the command:
 ```
 python3 run.py
 ```